-- Verbal make analogies, put the problem in your own words, compare the situation to other similar situations you may have seen in other areas of mathematics. - Graphical draw a graph or a diagram. - Examples Use numerical or other specific examples to illustrate the situation.
+- Verbal make analogies, put the problem in your own words, compare the situation to things you may have seen in other areas of mathematics. - Graphical draw a graph or a diagram. - Examples Use specific examples to illustrate the situation.

-By combining one or more of these approaches to a specific situation, one can often get a better idea of how to think about and how to solve a given problem.
+By combining one or more of these approaches, one can often get a better idea of how to think about and how to solve a given problem.